 The original cards featured only full sentences to translate.

-Playtesting took place at two secondary schools and involved 31 participants.
-25 chose to play the game while six chose to observe.
+Playtesting took place at two secondary schools and involved 34 participants.
+25 chose to play the game while nine chose to observe.
 Due to scheduling, most participants were older than the Form 1 target group.

 Both sessions featured three teams with up to five players each.
 For the first session, I was very hands-on in guiding the players as well as determining correct and incorrect answers.
-This was another mistake!
 I learned from this experience to be more hands-off and put moderation in the hands of the teachers.

-It wasn't too late however to gain some important insight:
+Despite this, it wasn't too late to gain some important insight:

 Students find the game fun.